Mat-Mueller/PyblioNet/index.rst

 PyblioNet
 ============

-PyblioNet is a software tool for the creation, visualization and analysis of bibliometric networks.
+PyblioNet is a software tool for the creation, visualization and analysis of bibliometric networks based on `Pybliometrics <https://pybliometrics.readthedocs.io/en/stable/>`_, `NetworkX <https://github.com/networkx/networkx>`_ and `VisJs <https://visjs.github.io/vis-network/docs/network/>`_.
 It combines a Python-based data collection tool that accesses the Scopus database with a browser-based visualization and analysis tool.
 It allows users to create networks of publication data based on citations, co-citations, co-authorships, bibliographic coupling, and shared keywords.

 Description